-Andy Ngô reacts to becoming Antifa target, leaving US: 'Not safe any more for me'
+Andy Ngô reacts to becoming Antifa target, leaving US: 'Not safe anymore for me'

 EXCLUSIVE: He might be the most hated man in the room depending on where he goes, but Andy Ngô has undoubtedly amassed a tremendous following for his experience covering the ins and outs of Antifa.

-The born-and-raised Portlander and second-generation Vietnamese American, a conservative journalist who serves as the editor-at-large of the Post Millenial, is now a New York Times best-selling author thanks to his recently published tome, "Unmasked: Inside Antifa’s Radical Plan to Destroy Democracy."
+The born-and-raised Portlander and second-generation Vietnamese American, a conservative journalist who serves as the editor-at-large of The Post Millenial, is now a New York Times bestselling author thanks to his recently published tome, "Unmasked: Inside Antifa’s Radical Plan to Destroy Democracy."

 In "Unmasked," Ngô explores not only the history of Antifa both in and outside the United States, but also his own experiences covering what he describes as an organized community of radical, left-wing anarchists.